In this post, you will get a complete idea about studying in Australia if you are an international student.

 And today Ketan shares the exact steps he took when moving to Australia.
 He also gives us an idea about staying costs in Australia, jobs, interviews etc.

 Ketan is a provisional Chartered Accountant from Chartered Accountants of Australia and New Zealand.
-He is currently enrolled in the taxation module.
-You can find his article here – How to become a CA ANZ?

 He has worked at the Australian Taxation Office as a Tax Help Volunteer and at the University of South Australia as a Project Officer and an Accounting intern.

 When it comes to exploring study abroad opportunities, it can be quite overwhelming.

 There are expenses, plane tickets, college credit transfers, housing and countless other tasks that need to be taken into consideration.